3-leaves-grass/MGTV-MLT/README.md

 ## News 🚀🚀🚀

 - **2026/06/26** : 🚀 We introduce Mango-MT, an advanced machine learning large language model (MT) that demonstrates superior overall translation performance on film and television translation for 11 languages.
-Mango-MT achieves SoTA performance on FTT-MT (overall score: **0.91**), and our model matches or outperforms commercial models across most languages on Flores-200.
+Mango-MT achieves SoTA performance on FTT-MT, and our model matches or outperforms commercial models across most languages on Flores+.

 - **2026/06/22** : 🔥 We open-source the benchamark (FTT-MT) constructed on professional film and television translation data.